best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 the unit tests would also be packaged and installed by additional users.
 Therefore when packaging code, the unit tests should be moved to an adjacent test folder as users will not need to have unit tests installed when installing the package.

+When separating unit tests into main package and testing scripts, its important to import your package to ensure the correct functions are being unit tested.
+For the module structure outlined previously, we would use `from src.math import my_math_function`.
+For R you need to specify the name of your package within the `testthat.R` file within your tests folder.

+## Structuring tests

+In order to maintain a consistency across modules you develop, you should follow pep8 (python) or Google / tidyverse (R) standards when structuring unit tests.

+For python this involves importing all needed function at the beginning of the test file.
+To ensure that the correct functions are imported from your module, it is also recommend to install a local editable version into your virtual environment.
+This is done by running `pip install -e .` and any changes made to your module functions will also be updated in your python environment.
+Following this it is recommend to define fixtures, classes and then test functions.
+An example of this can be found below in [](#use-fixtures-to-reduce-repetition-in-test-set-up).

+Similar structure should be followed in R, with all modules loaded in the beginning of a test script.
+Test contexts and then functions should be defined in turn as shown above.

+Generally tests within the same file should follow some structure or order.
+We reccomend that the order that functions are defined in the main script is also mirrored within the test scripts.
+This will be easier for future developers to debug and follow.
+It also ensures that no functions have been missed and do not have unit tests written.

 ## Test that new logic is correct using unit tests